salahudeentope/snbank/README.md

 3 Logout

-If staff selects Create bank account,
+If the staff selects Create bank account,

-staff should be made to supply the following
+The staff will be asked to supply the following for the customer.

 Account name